-The result: 0,8 million tons saved greenhouse gases and 177,848 tonnes of steel
+The result: 0.8 million tonnes saved greenhouse gases and 177,848 tonnes of steel

-The amount of CO2 emissions from a product is often related to the size and technical complexity of the product.
-Briefly this is due to the fact that large quantities of physical materials demands huge amount of energy for extraction and production.
-Complex products with many components also generates many manufacturing processes that consume much energy.
-The ad categories saving most greenhouse gas emissions and material demonstrate this.
-Prolonging the life length of large and complex products such as cars, caravans and furniture are saving most CO2 emissions.
+The amount of material and greenhouse gas emissions from a product is linked to the size and technical complexity of the product.
+In short, this is due to the fact that large quantities of physical materials demand huge amount of energy for extraction and production.
+Complex products with many components also generate many manufacturing processes that consume a lot of energy.
+The categories saving most greenhouse gas emissions and material demonstrate this.
+Prolonging the life length of large and complex products such as cars, caravans and furniture saves the most!

 |Result: Potentially saved carbon dioxide emissions||(tons CO2 equivilets)|